Adversarial Preliminary Hearing – Forfeiture

 If you retain an asset forfeiture attorney at Sammis Law Firm in Tampa, FL, we can take the following actions for a seizure under the Florida Contraband Forfeiture Act.

-First, we file a demand for the “adversarial preliminary hearing” on your behalf (a sample form is attached below).
+First, we demand the “adversarial preliminary hearing” on your behalf (a sample form is attached below).
 We serve the demand on the seizing agency by certified U.S. Mail (return receipt requested).

 When the agency’s attorney calls us, they often ask us to waive the 10-day requirement for setting the hearing, although we rarely agree to that request.
-Instead, the present evidence to the agency attorney showing that the property was not being used in violation of the Florida Contraband Forfeiture Act or that evidence was illegally gathered.
+Instead, we present evidence showing the property was illegally seized or isn’t subject to Florida’s Contraband Forfeiture Act.

-Contact an attorney for an asset forfeiture case in Tampa, FL, at the Sammis Law Firm.
-Our main office is located in downtown Tampa.
-We also have a second office in New Port Richey in Pasco County.
+Contact an attorney at Sammis Law Firm for an asset forfeiture case in Tampa, FL.
+Visit our main office in downtown Tampa.
+We have additional offices in Clearwater in Pinellas County and New Port Richey in Pasco County.

 Our attorneys are experienced in representing clients in asset forfeiture and adversarial preliminary hearings throughout the greater Tampa Bay area, including Hernando County, Pasco County, Pinellas County, Manatee County, and Polk County, FL.